SamuelMiddendorp/Rust-Multi-Stage-Building/README.md

 - The third run we make a small change in the source code of our app: <br />
  `[+] Building 16.6s (21/21) FINISHED`
-    - Again its interesting to see what docker has cached for us, it seems we don't have to recompile our dependencies after all!<br/>
+    - Again it's interesting to see what docker has cached for us, it seems we don't have to recompile our dependencies after all!<br/>
         ```
         => CACHED [apetizer 2/5] WORKDIR /app
         => CACHED [apetizer 3/5] RUN cargo install cargo-chef